vacu9708/Algorithm/Algorithm traning/Optimization/Coin change/README.md

 # Coin change

-## Back tracking method
 >Find the way to use the fewest coins to make target money with given coins.
->We have $1, $5, $12 and have to make $15 with the coins.
+>We have $1, $5, $12 and have to make $15 with the given coins.
 There are 33 coins for each coin.

+## Back tracking method
 ~~~c++
 #include <iostream>
 #include <vector>